licensezero/guide.licensezero.com/index.md

 ### <a id="licensing-agent">Licensing Agent</a>

 To offer private licenses for sale through licensezero.com, you agree to the [agency terms](https://licensezero.com/terms/agency) with Artless Devices.
-You should definitely read that agreement, and again, it was written to be read, not glaze your eyes over.
+You should definitely read that agreement, and again, it was written to be read, not to glaze your eyes over.
 But there are a few especially important aspects, from Artless Devices' point of view.

 First and foremost, you appoint Artless Devices as your agent to sign license agreements, waivers, and relicense agreements on your behalf.
-That means that Artless Devices can the kinds of deals you authorize through the API, through licensezero.com, with the same effect as if you'd signed them yourself.
+That means that Artless Devices can do the deals you authorize through the API, via licensezero.com, with the same effect as if you'd signed them yourself.

 Second, Artless Devices earns commission on private license sales.
-The amount is set out in the agency terms.
+The amount is set out in the agency terms when you offer the project for private licensing.

 Third, you guarantee that you have the rights to offer the software you offer to license through License Zero, and to keep your project's metadata in line with what the [command line interface](#command-line-interface) generates.
 The guarantee helps protect Artless Devices from those trying to take license fees for others' work.
 Your promise about metadata helps ensure that the [command line interface](#command-line-interface) works as intended for users buying licenses.

 Fourth, the relationship isn't exclusive, and either side can end it at any time.
 You can sell private licenses through other services, or on your own.

 Finally, neither the terms of service nor the agency terms change ownership of any intellectual property in your projects.
 You own your rights, and you keep them.
 Artless Devices doesn't receive a license from you and license users.
-You license users and agree to relicense projects directly.
+Rather, you license users and agree to relicense projects directly.
 Artless Devices merely acts as your agent, signing on your behalf, as you've directed.

 ### <a id="toolmaker">Toolmaker</a>